DEV Community

 Use cases

-UI development is an excellent candidate for streams-oriented programming because everything can be represented as a stream: from clicks on a button which you turn into text on a webpage, to navigation, views, sequences of dialog boxes (wizards).
+UI development is an excellent candidate for this paradigm because everything naturally fits a stream: from clicks on a button which you turn into text on a webpage to navigation, views, sequences of dialog boxes (wizards), to the most complex workflows.

 In JavaScript, most UI libraries or frameworks are conceived for the imperative programming paradigm, so this paradigm is novel.